datawhores/AHD-Uploader/README.md

 ## Watchdir
 `ahd_uploader.py --client <path> --passkey <passkey> --cookie <file> --media <path> --uid  <uid>`
 ## Config
-* Please make sure your config is filled with all required info, for example Rtorrent needs all the paramters from the example.
-The rest are unneeded/optiona
+* Please make sure your config is filled with all required info, for example rtorrent needs all the paramters from the rtorrent example.
+For Parameter Usage Please Go to the Parameter section

 * commandline options will replace any option in the config